 If you decide that you want to tip off thePipeLine about a story of public concern which involves leaking information, or documents, there are some basic steps you can take to protect yourself.

-If you want to get in touch electronically by e-mail try to use a computer in an internet cafe and use a newly generated e-mail account [but be careful what information you enter when you register] Also make sure the computer screen is not visible in any security camera, but see 2 below.
+2. If you want to get in touch electronically by e-mail try to use a computer in an internet cafe and use a newly generated e-mail account which you won’t use for anything else.

-3. Do not discuss what you are doing with anyone else, even close friends and family.
+4. Do not discuss what you are doing with anyone else, not even with close friends and family.

-4. We can make arrangements to receive electronic files safely, however no electronic communications system is completely secure and the new UK Investigatory Powers Act 2016 [aka the Snoopers Charter] means it is much more difficult for Journalists to protect sources who use electronic communications, therefore it is often much safer to use traditional snail mail, or even to meet face to face to hand over material.
+The UK Investigatory Powers Act 2016 [aka the Snoopers Charter] also means it is much more difficult for Journalists to protect sources who use electronic communications, therefore it is often much safer to use traditional snail mail, or even to meet face to face to hand over material.

 You can submit files on any electronic media including pen drives [USB sticks], CD’s DVD’s, or on a portable hard drive.